q231950/wwdc17/README.md

 `kim$ xcrun simctl openurl E7570A9E-C4E3-4205-ADE3-9F7D8E39C251 'wwdc://host/abc?a=1&b=2&c=3'`

-This will yield the following in the console output:
+This will yield the following in the console output as the open URL delegate method is implemented [in the app delegate](https://github.com/q231950/wwdc17/blob/master/wwdc/AppDelegate.swift#L47-L61):

 ```
 Scheme:	wwdc